How Balance Transfer Cards Work

 Apply and get approved

 Once approved, tell the new card provider which balances to transfer.
-You'll need the old card account number and balance.
-Transfers usually complete within 3–7 working days.
+You will need the old card account number and balance.
+Transfers usually complete within 3-7 working days.

 3

-Don't assume the transfer went through.
 Keep checking your old card until it shows a zero balance, then close it (or cut it up) to remove temptation.
+Do not assume the transfer went through without checking.

 4